-Best Credit Cards for Beginners for May 2021
+Best Credit Cards for Beginners of September 2021

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 When it comes to building credit, the earlier the better — and choosing the right starter credit card will help you establish a good credit score.
 Credit cards for beginners often have few bells and whistles, but when used responsibly, you can upgrade to a better card down the line.

 Deciding which starter credit card is the best fit for you can be challenging.
 Since everyone has a different credit profile and different spending habits, there isn’t a single “best” beginner credit card.
 However, with various options to choose from, there’s something for everyone.

 Based on our research of cards available through LendingTree, as well as top cards offered by major issuers, we put together a list of top cards for someone new to credit.

 Before you choose a card, you need to ask yourself a few questions that can help narrow down your choices — the first of which is to know “what is my credit score?” or “do I even have one?”